akeneo/pim-docs/install_pim/manual/system_requirements/manual_system_installation_debian10.rst

 The best documentation is coming from MySQL himself : <https://dev.mysql.com/doc/refman/8.0/en/linux-installation-debian.html>

-You must install a fixed version, to do that, you to download the bundle file:
+You must install a fixed version, to do that, you need to download the bundle file:

 .. code-block:: bash